 This is a free statewide community information and referral service program through the Idaho Department of Health & Welfare.
 The database includes programs that offer free or low-cost health, human, or social services such as rental assistance, energy assistance, medical assistance, food and clothing, child care resources, emergency shelter, and more.
-Partner Agencies are required to list their organization with the Idaho CareLine.
-To complete this application or update contact information please visit www.211.idaho.gov.
+Partners are required to list their organization with the Idaho CareLine.
+To complete this application or update contact information please visit https://211.idaho.gov/default.aspx.